-As compared to walking trips, cycling trips are generally over longer distance and less confined directly to one neighbourhood or local area.
+Cycling trips are generally longer distance in nature and less confined directly to one area, as compared to walking trips.
 As a result, cyclist crash locations are focused along corridors and locations with higher cyclist volumes.
 Cyclist crash locations are summarized in Figure 16.

-The mapping demonstrates a high number of cyclist crashes along major corridors such as Douglas Street, McKenzie Avenue, Shelbourne Street, and Tillicum Road.
+The mapping (p.49) demonstrates a high number of cyclist crashes along major corridors such as Douglas Street, McKenzie Avenue, Shelbourne Street, and Tillicum Road.
 Presumably these corridors carry a large number of cyclists, but also exhibit high traffic volumes likely resulting in a greater number of vehicle-cyclist conflicts.
-Incomplete or poor cycling infrastructure may also contribute to crashes.